• Alumni Image #1:

 B.S., Marquette University, 1953

-Dr. Jack Breen is an acclaimed civil engineer and educator who has influenced the principal design and construction standards for concrete bridges and buildings nationally and internationally.
-A member of the National Academy of Engineering, he is the Nasser I. Al-Rashid Chair Emeritus in Civil Engineering at The University of Texas at Austin, where he has served as a member of the faculty since 1959 and has been active in the development of new and innovative reinforced and prestressed concrete bridge and building systems.
+John (Jack) Breen (deceased) was an acclaimed civil engineer and educator who influenced the principal design and construction standards for concrete bridges and buildings nationally and internationally.
+A member of the National Academy of Engineering, he was the Nasser I. Al-Rashid Chair Emeritus in Civil Engineering at The University of Texas at Austin, where he served as a member of the faculty and was active in the development of new and innovative reinforced and prestressed concrete bridge and building systems.

-Breen's research has garnered recognition and awards from organizations such as the American Society of Civil Engineers, the American Concrete Institute, the Prestressed Concrete Institute, the American Segmental Bridge Institute, and the International Federation for Prestressed Concrete.
-He received the 2003 Bridge Engineering Research Award from the Bridge Engineering Association, which cited him for his excellence in structural concrete research, column design, reinforcement development, general structural integrity, segmental bridge design, corrosion protection, and bridge aesthetics.
+Breen's research garnered recognition and awards from organizations such as the American Society of Civil Engineers, the American Concrete Institute, the Prestressed Concrete Institute, the American Segmental Bridge Institute and the International Federation for Prestressed Concrete.
+He received the 2003 Bridge Engineering Research Award from the Bridge Engineering Association, which cited him for his excellence in structural concrete research, column design, reinforcement development, general structural integrity, segmental bridge design, corrosion protection and bridge aesthetics.

-He is a member of a committee of the American Society of Civil Engineers which sets the design loads for buildings, and is also a member and past chair of the American Concrete Institute Building Code Committee for Structural Concrete.
-This committee develops the design and construction rules for all concrete buildings in the United States and in many foreign countries.
+He was a member of the American Society of Civil Engineers' committee that sets the design loads for buildings.
+He was also a member and past chair of the American Concrete Institute Building Code Committee for Structural Concrete, which develops the design and construction rules for all concrete buildings in the United States and many foreign countries.

-A former construction engineering officer in the U.S. Navy and faculty member at the University of Missouri-Rolla, he has received five university and national awards for his teaching.
+A former construction engineering officer in the U.S. Navy and faculty member at the University of Missouri-Rolla, Breen received five university and national awards for his teaching.

-In 2003, he was chosen by the University of Texas at Austin Graduate Engineering Council to receive their Faculty Appreciation Award, which recognizes a faculty member who has fostered the well-being and professional development of engineering graduate students.
-In receiving this award, Breen commented, "I am aware of the extreme demands made on graduate students and want each one that I come into contact with to know that I respect their opinion and welcome their visiting my office.
+In 2003, The University of Texas at Austin Graduate Engineering Council chose him to receive their Faculty Appreciation Award, which recognizes a faculty member who has fostered engineering graduate students' well-being and professional development.
+When receiving this award, Breen commented, "I am aware of the extreme demands made on graduate students and want each one that I come into contact with to know that I respect their opinion and welcome their visiting my office.
 The students keep me young."